Artian-Techs/adonis-breadcrumbs/docs/guide/skip_routes.md

 ## Skip multiple routes

-The `skip` method accepts a string or an array of strings.

-If we take the same example as before and pass an array of route names as argument to the `skip` method, it will skip them when generating the breadcrumbs.
+To remove multiple routes simultaneously, you can pass an array of route names to the `skip()` method.

 ```typescript
 import { HttpContext } from '@adonisjs/core/http'